 This makes them spill proof and safe.
 Since the electrolyte is held close to the plates it helps with faster discharge and recharge.
 This means that since they can deliver a fast charge if need, then they can be used as starter batteries, but since they hold a charge good as well, then they can be deep cycle batteries.

 AGM batteries are also easy to take care of.
 You don’t have to do anything special to them.
 If they are not going to be used for a while, then it is a good idea to put them on a charger, but they don’t have to have any other maintenance done to them.
-You have to have top rated battery tender for maintain other kind of battery.

 Also, since they are only filled with enough liquid to wet the mats inside, they weigh less than most other battery.
 Another positive of AGM batteries is that they don’t build sulfur as much.